azure-ai-foundry/foundry-mcp-playground/README.md

 ## 🧰 Available Tools in GitHub Copilot

 When GitHub Copilot is running in this environment, it will be equipped with all the tools — no extra config needed.
-See [MCP Server for Azure AI Foundry](https://github.com/azure-ai-foundry/mcp-foundry) for more details.:
+See [MCP Server for Azure AI Foundry (experimental)](https://github.com/azure-ai-foundry/mcp-foundry) for more details.:

 These tools are automatically discovered by Copilot and can be used in natural language prompts while coding.